Akansha9873/Amazon-/README.md

-# Amazon-
+# My tune (music Webiste)-
-Amazon's website has been created by using HTML and CSS.
+Music's website has been created by using HTML and CSS.